web-stuff-98/go-social-media/README.md

 This is my Golang & React social media personal project.
 I made tests for the React components.
 A few of them are broken, but most pass.

-What is different about this project and my previous React projects is it uses useMemo & useCallback wherever possible, it runs faster, uses AbortControllers and re-uses a lot more code.
+What is different about this project and my previous React projects is it uses useMemo & useCallback wherever possible, it runs faster, uses AbortControllers, re-uses a lot more code, and it uses aria-labelling & tabindexes.

 This is also my 2nd Go project.
 It uses Mutex locks channels for accessing/modifying maps so there are no race conditions.
-My last Go project was crap, this one just has a couple of very minor bugs that I haven't been bothered to fix yet.
-I could have made this with Next & Prisma but I wanted to get better at Go.
+My last Go project didn't do that so it was crap, this one just has a couple of very minor bugs that I haven't been bothered to fix yet.
+I could have made it with Next & Prisma but I wanted to get better at Go.

 ## Features